SouthGreenPlatform/trainings/_pages/linux/linuxTuto.md

 * `mv file_na
 me directory` : To move the file _file_name_ from one directory to another (here _directory_name_).
 This has the effect of moving rather than copying the file, so you end up with only one file rather than two.

-\small Be careful : use preferentially cp command rather than mv command to move big files
+>Be careful : use preferentially cp command rather than mv command to move big files
 -----------------------

 <a name="rm"></a>